zackhitch/Computer-Architecture-One/README.md

 A `RET` instruction should pop the return address from the stack and put it in the Program Counter.

-## Stretch goal 4
+## Memory Manipulation with Load and Store

 Add load and store.
+These are instructions that allow you to read and write memory addresses directly.

 `LD` instruction is followed by an address.
 It takes the value from that address and loads it into the current register.